 Understanding non-adherence

-Adherence which is a combination of compliance (% of medication taken as prescribed) and persistence (duration of time the medication is taken for) is a vital component of treatment outcomes.
+Adherence, commonly defined as a combination of compliance (% of medication taken as prescribed) and persistence (duration of time the medication is taken for), and it is a critical determinant of treatment effectiveness.

 Healthcare system